a-martyn/pix2pix/README.md

 # pix2pix in Tensorflow and Keras

-An implementation of the pix2pix [paper](https://arxiv.org/pdf/1611.07004.pdf) using Keras to build models and Tensorflow in eager execution mode to train.
+An implementation of the pix2pix [paper](https://arxiv.org/pdf/1611.07004.pdf) using Keras to build models and Tensorflow to train.

+The model is trained on the façades dataset where the it is provided with an architectural diagram of a buildings' facade with the objective to generate a photo-realistic rendering.

+A webpage is updated during training so that you can watch the model learn.
+It is fascinating see development of concepts such as reflective windows, dampness and mildew on render, stonework detail, and shadows under balconies.
+Here's a few examples from the end of training.

+- Input: the diagram provided to model as reference
+- Authors' Pytorch: Generated output of model provided by the authors of original paper
+- This Implementation: Generated output of this model
+- Target: A real photograph of the building
+- Patchgan: A heatmap visualisation showing which parts of the generated image in 3rd column the discriminator classifies as real (white) and fake (grey).

 ![](./results/end_of_training.png)

+You can see the full training results by downloading this repo and opening `results/index.html` in your browser.
+Or train the model yourself by following the steps below.

 ## Install dependencies